 - Posterior Tibial Tendon Dysfunction– the posterior tendon supports the arch.
 Excess weight will place a lot of stress on this tendon when walking, and when it’s overused it can develop tendonitis.

 As someone who treats diabetic patients, weight loss is something I frequently discuss with all my patients.
+However, while it's easy to say we're going to lose weight, getting there is a more difficult act to follow.

 To learn more about weight loss and to be treated for conditions of the foot caused by overweight, call us today at 206-368-7000 for an appointment, often same day.
 You can also request an appointment online.